whuang8/Flicks/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Implemented a homepage shortcut using 3D touch.
+User can choose to view 'now playing' movies.
+This will be build out more as I build more categories into Flicks.
+- [x] Add Icon images to the app.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. When to use storyboard and when to implement programmatically?
+2. Correct way to store api keys.

 ## Video Walkthrough